tsherwen/GCpy/README.md

 # GCPy

-A comprehensive python tool for the GEOS-Chem High-Performance (GCHP) model with the focus on:
+A comprehensive python tool for the GEOS-Chem model with the focus on:

-1. Cube-Sphere<->Lat-Lon conservative regridding without external grid description files.
-(Make use of the Tempest regridding package)
+1. Benchmark suite for both GEOS-Chem classic and GCHP.

-2. Direct visualization of data on the cube-sphere grid.
+2. Visualization tools for data on either the lat/lon or cube-sphere grids.

-3. Benchmark suite for comparing GCHP and GEOSChem-classic.
+3. Regridding tools for both lat/lon and cubed-sphere grids.

 Originally developed by Jiawei Zhuang 03/25/2017

 ### Environment setup:

-On Odyssey, first time setup:
+Example of first time setup on the Harvard Odyssey cluster.
+NOTE: can be adapted to your home system.

 ```